quasarframework/quasar-testing/packages/e2e-cypress/README.md

 $ yarn quasar ext add @quasar/testing-e2e-cypress
 ```

-Add into your `.eslintrc.js` the following code:
+For ESLint < v9, add into your `.eslintrc.js` the following code:

 ```js
 {